RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Censored/2025-08-16_censored_WTF_reply.md

 ## Did seem to get published

-CORRECTION: this seemst to have released by Reddit servers / published now.
+CORRECTION: this seems to have released by Reddit servers / published now.

 &nbsp;